hugoocoto/hugoocoto/README.md

 -------------------
 &emsp;

-- 🔭 I’m currently studying Informatics Engineering at University of Vigo.
+- 🔭 I’m currently studying Informatics Engineering at University of Santiago, Spain.
 - 📚 I'm also programming by miself.
 - 🌱 I’m currently learning **C/C++ and advanced Python**
 - 🌍 I’m from **Spain**